amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - The `vaultName` contains the name of the Azure Key Vault.
 - The `spnTenantId` contains the tenant id of the service principal used to authenticate against the Key Vault.
-- The `spnClientId` contains the app id of the service principal used to authenticate against the Key Vault.
+- The `spnClientId` contains the service principal's app id used to authenticate against the Key Vault.
 - The `spnCertificateFile` contains the path to the certificate file for the service principal used to authenticate against the Key Vault.

 > [!NOTE]